ausmith/ausmith.me-tf/README.md

-# ausmith.me-tf
+# ausmith.me

-The terraform required to run the ausmith.me site
+This site is for resume and possibly other purposes some day.

+## Terraform

+Used to bring the site online easily while managing the config for the AWS resources.